kaplayjs/kaplay-site/guides/en/getting_started/sounds.md

 ## Playing sounds

 You can play sounds using the [`play()`](.
-The `play()` function takes the name of the sound, and some options proper of [AudioPlayOpt](/doc/AudioPlayOpt/) interface.
+The `play()` function takes the name of the sound, and some options proper of the [AudioPlayOpt](/doc/AudioPlayOpt/) interface.

 ```js